Empiree/DeftSharp.Windows.Input/README.md

 # DeftSharp.Windows.Input

-A lightweight library designed to retrieve information about pressed keyboard keys and mouse buttons in WPF .NET applications on the Windows platform.
+A lightweight library designed to retrieve information about pressed keyboard keys and mouse buttons in WPF applications.
 Using P/Invoke methods, this library provides an easy-to-use interface for event handling.

 ## How to use